ccouzens/blog/02-developing-in-a-container.md

 Everything in the container runs as container `root`.
 This container `root` does not run with the root privileges of my laptop.
-It is a disposable environment and a large amount of tools in the container are corruptably by the default user, so there isn't a good reason to run as a less privileged user.
+It is a disposable environment and a large amount of tools in the container are corruptable by the default user, so there isn't a good reason to run as a less privileged user.

 ## Review